Confederate States of America: Military strategy

 Civil War historian E. Merton Coulter wrote that for those who would secure its independence, "The Confederacy was unfortunate in its failure to work out a general strategy for the whole war".
 Aggressive strategy called for offensive force concentration.
 Defensive strategy sought dispersal to meet demands of locally minded governors.
 The controlling philosophy evolved into a combination "dispersal with a defensive concentration around Richmond".
 The Davis administration considered the war purely defensive, a "simple demand that the people of the United States would cease to war upon us".
-Historian James M. McPherson is a critic of Lee's offensive strategy: "Lee pursued a faulty military strategy that ensured Confederate defeat".
+Historian James M. McPherson writes that there is some truth to the charge that "Lee pursued a faulty military strategy that ensured Confederate defeat".

 As the Confederate government lost control of territory in campaign after campaign, it was said that "the vast size of the Confederacy would make its conquest impossible".
 The enemy would be struck down by the same elements which so often debilitated or destroyed visitors and transplants in the South: heat exhaustion, sunstroke, and endemic diseases such as malaria and typhoid.

 The Seal has symbols of an independent agricultural Confederacy surrounding an equestrian Washington, sword encased.
 (Note: The cash crops circling the Seal are wheat, corn, tobacco, cotton, rice and sugar cane.
 Like Washington's equestrian statue honoring him at Union Square NYC 1856, slaveholding Washington is pictured in his uniform of the Revolution securing American independence.
 Though armed, he does not have his sword drawn as he is depicted in the equestrian statue at the Virginia Capitol, Richmond, Virginia.
 The plates for the Seal were engraved in England but never received due to the Union Blockade.)

 Early in the war, both sides believed that one great battle would decide the conflict; the Confederates won a surprise victory at the First Battle of Bull Run, also known as First Manassas (the name used by Confederate forces).
 It drove the Confederate people "insane with joy"; the public demanded a forward movement to capture Washington, relocate the Confederate capital there, and admit Maryland to the Confederacy.
-A council of war by the victorious Confederate generals decided not to advance against larger numbers of fresh Federal troops in defensive positions.
+A council of war by the victorious Confederate generals decided not to advance against larger numbers of fresh federal troops in defensive positions.
 Davis did not countermand it.
 Following the Confederate incursion into Maryland halted at the Battle of Antietam in October 1862, generals proposed concentrating forces from state commands to re-invade the north.
 Nothing came of it.
 Again in mid-1863 at his incursion into Pennsylvania, Lee requested of Davis that Beauregard simultaneously attack Washington with troops taken from the Carolinas.
 But the troops there remained in place during the Gettysburg campaign.